kuzzleio/documentation/src/api/1/controller-security/get-user-mapping/index.md

 {{{since "1.0.0"}}}

-Get the mapping of the internal users collection.
+Gets the mapping of the internal users collection.

 ---